• Skip to primary navigation

 DIY Paper Christmas Star Decoration: this easy craft is perfect for Christmas.
 Make any size or colour, add mini holes, paint and glitter.

-DIY paper Christmas star
+DIY paper stars Christmas

 It's always fun to make some homemade Christmas decorations.
 These paper Christmas stars are fun to make, and use materials that you probably have on hand already.
 These stars are perfect for the holiday season.
 I'll be using these as part of my own Christmas decorations this year.
 They'd also be really fun for New Year's Eve.